EU politicians poised to back carbon, energy action

 The draft law proposed by the Commission would require energy firms to achieve annual energy savings equal to 1.5 percent of their sales, and the renovation of 3 percent of the floor area of public buildings.

-The 3 percent has been whittled down to 2.5 percent by the compromise amendments under discussion in parliament, but other requirements are introduced, including “deep renovation”, which amounts to 75 percent of energy reduction in a building.
-(Editing by Charlie Dunmore and Jason Neely)
+The 3 percent has been whittled down to 2.5 percent by the compromise amendments under discussion in parliament, but other requirements are introduced, including “deep renovation,” which amounts to 75 percent of energy reduction in a building.